 We have completed the 25-patient dose-escalation phase of our clinical trial in Australia, and we are currently conducting the dose-expansion phase in patients with different subtypes of B-cell malignancies, including chronic lymphocytic leukemia, diffuse large B-cell lymphoma, follicular lymphoma, mantle cell lymphoma, marginal zone lymphoma and Waldenström's Macroglobulinemia.
 We have dosed a total of 84 patients as of January 15, 2016.
 Available data from our completed dose-escalation trial indicate that BGB-3111 achieved up to approximately a 3.5- to 7-fold higher exposure level than the approved doses of ibrutinib.
 As of October 19, 2015, the cutoff date for the most recent data analysis, no protocol-defined dose-limiting toxicities, drug-related serious adverse events or treatment discontinuations due to drug-related adverse events have been observed.
-Proof-of-concept has been established for BGB-3111 with clinical data indicating that BGB-3111 is a potent BTK inhibitor with objective anti-tumor activity observ in multiple types of lymphomas starting at the lowest dose tested, 40 mg once daily, or QD.
+Subseque to the last full data cutoff on October 19, 2015 for BGB-3111, a serious adverse event of grade 3 purpura (subcutaneous bleeding) was recently reported in one patient among a total of over 85 patients who had received BGB-3111 as of January 25, 2016, the date of the event.
+Subsequent to the event, the patient received a blood transfusion, and treatment with BGB-3111 has been temporarily suspended in this patient with treatment reinitiation planned aft further recovery of the patient.
+This event was reported to be possibly drug-related and is still under evaluation.
+Proof-of-concept has been established fi BGB-3111 with clinical data indicating that BGB-3111 is a potent BTK inhibitor with objective anti-tumor activity observed in multiple types of lymphomas starting at the lowest dose tested, 40 mg once daily, or QD.
 In addition, sustained BTK occupancy was achieved in the lymph node for both 320 mg QD and 160 mg twice daily dosing regimens.

 BGB-283 is a small molecule RAF kinase inhibitor.
 We are currently developing BGB-283 as a monotherapy and in combination with other therapies for the treatment of cancers with aberrations in the mitogen-activated protein kinase, or MAPK, pathway, including BRAF gene mutations and KRAS/NRAS gene mutations where first generation BRAF inhibitors are not effective.
 The MAPK pathway is a chain of proteins in the cell that communicates a signal from a receptor on the surface of the cell to the DNA in the nucleus of the cell.
-This pathway plays an essential role in regulating cell proliferation and survival and is described in more detail in the section titled "Business-Product Pipeline-BGB-283, RAF Dimer Inhibitor-Mechanism of Action."
+This pathway plays an essential role in regulating cell proliferation and survival and is described in more detail in the section titled "Business-Product Pipeline-BGB-283, RAF Dimer Inhibitor- Mechanism of Action."
 We intend to develop BGB-283 to treat various malignancies, including colorectal cancer, non-small cell lung carcinoma, endometrial cancer, ovarian cancer, pancreatic cancer and papillary thyroid carcinoma.
 Currently approved first-generation BRAF inhibitors, vemurafenil and dabrafenib, are only active against the BRAF monomer.
 BGB-283 inhibits not only the monomer but also the dimer forms of BRAF.
 We believe BGE 283 has the potential to be a first-in-class RAF dimer inhibitor globally.